ieeevr/2024-test/contribute/workshoppapers/index.md

     <!-- TAKE ME TO THE EVENT END-->

     <p>
-        <strong style="color:black;">Website:</strong> <a href="https://sites.google.com/view/trainingxrieeevr2022" target="_blank">https://sites.google.com/view/trainingxrieeevr2022</a>
+        <strong style="color:black;">Website:</strong> <a href="https://sites.google.com/view/trainingxrieeevr2023/trainingxr" target="_blank">https://sites.google.com/view/trainingxrieeevr2023/trainingxr</a>
     </p>
     <ul>
-        <li> Submission deadline: 12<sup>th</sup> January 2022 </li>
+        <li> Submission deadline: 12<sup>th</sup> January 2023 </li>
-        <li> Notification of results: 20<sup>th</sup> January 2022 </li>
+        <li> Notification of results: 20<sup>th</sup> January 2023 </li>
-        <li> Camera-ready submission due: 27<sup>th</sup> January 2022 </li>
+        <li> Camera-ready submission due: 27<sup>th</sup> January 2023 </li>
     </ul>
     <p>
         This workshop discusses and articulates research visions on using the latest extended reality (VR/AR/MR) technologies for education and training purposes, and on creating immersive 3D virtual content for delivering effective and personalized training experiences.
 This workshop will gather researchers and practitioners in a variety of computer disciplines related to XR training and content creation.
 This workshop will accept research papers on these topics.
-We will also invite renowned speakers from the research community and the industry to give talks related to XR-based training to inspire the field to further explore this promising direction.
+We will also invite renowned speakers from the research community and the industry to give talks related to XR-based training, to inspire the field to further explore this promising direction.
     </p>
     <p>
         <strong style="color:black;">Principal Organizer:</strong> Lap Fai (Craig) Yu